-An aphthous ulcer is an ulcer that forms on the mucous membranes.
+An aphthous ulcer is the most common ulcerative condition of the oral mucosa, and presents as a painful punched-out sore on oral or genital mucous membranes.
 They are also called aphthae, aphthosis, aphthous stomatitis and canker sores.

 Anyone can get an aphthous ulcer; 20% of the population have one or more, at least occasionally.
 They usually first appear in childhood or adolescence, and more commonly affect females than males.

-Interestingly, smoking may be protective against aphthae, even though smoking make many oral and skin conditions worse.
+Interestingly, smoking may be protective against aphthae, even though smoking makes many oral and skin conditions worse.

 Factors that seem to trigger outbreaks of ulcers include: